xrosecky/differ/docs/cmdline.rst

  --report-format             html/txt/pdf/xml
- --transform-report          transform xml report into other format - html/txt/pdf --save-histogram            save histogram as csv --name-style                a way how to name and store result files --save-raw-outputs          save raw outputs from validators into files --load-properties           program will print just properties that has 1 in the file defined by this argument --show-properties           program will print out all known properties in a usable format and will finish
+ --transform-report          transform xml report into other format - html/txt/pdf --save-histogram            save histogram as csv --save-raw-outputs          save raw outputs from validators into files --load-properties           program will print just properties that has 1 in the file defined by this argument --show-properties           program will print out all known properties in a usable format and will finish